Chestnut Truffles: the Easy and Delicious Gluten-Free Recipe

 • Sieve

 • 1.
-Wash the chestnuts well and, with a sharp knife, make a cut in the skin.
+Wash the chestnuts well and, using a sharp knife, make a cut on the skin.
 Boil them in water for about 30–35 minutes, until they become soft.

-2. Peel them while still hot, removing both the outer skin and the inner peel to obtain only the tender pulp.
+2. Peel them while they’re still warm, removing both the outer skin and the inner peel to obtain only the tender pulp.

-3. Transfer the chestnuts to the food processor along with the other ingredients from the recipe.
-Pulse until a smooth and homogeneous mixture is obtained, with a creamy consistency.
+3. Transfer the chestnuts to the food processor along with the other ingredients specified in the recipe.
+Pulse until a smooth and homogeneous mixture with a creamy consistency is obtained.

-4. With slightly damp hands, form balls of the same size, about the size of a walnut, to obtain regular truffles.
+4. With slightly moist hands, form balls of the same size, about the size of a walnut, to obtain regular truffles.

-5. Roll them in unsweetened cocoa powder until fully covered and place them in colorful cupcake liners or on a serving plate.
+5. Roll them in unsweetened cocoa powder until completely covered and place them in colorful baking cups or on a serving plate.

-The chestnut truffles are ready to enjoy: soft, fragrant, and truly irresistible!
+The chestnut truffles are ready to be enjoyed: soft, fragrant, and truly irresistible!

 Storage and Useful Tips

-You can also speed up the recipe by using pre-cooked steamed chestnuts, which are easily found packaged in supermarkets: they are convenient and allow you to prepare the truffles in no time.
+You can also speed up the recipe by using pre-steamed chestnuts, which are easily found packaged at the supermarket: they are convenient and allow you to prepare the truffles in very little time.

-Chestnuts are naturally gluten-free and rich in starch, vitamin C, copper, and manganese.
-They have a low fat content but are still a source of carbohydrates: it’s best to enjoy them in moderation if you are following a low-calorie diet.
+Chestnuts, naturally gluten-free, are rich in starch, vitamin C, copper, and manganese.
+They are low in fat but are still a source of carbohydrates: better to enjoy them in moderation if following a low-calorie diet.

-The chestnut truffles are also perfect as a gift idea: place them in colorful cupcake liners and package them in a transparent box or bags tied with a ribbon.
+The chestnut truffles are also perfect as a gift idea: place them in colorful baking cups and package them in a transparent box or bags tied with a ribbon.
 They will make a great impression!

-If you prefer a milder taste, you can roll them in coconut flour or hazelnut crumbs.
+If you prefer a milder taste, you can roll them in coconut flour or chopped hazelnuts.
 They will be different but still delicious.

 • How far in advance can I prepare them?

-You can prepare them the day before and store them in the refrigerator: in fact, after a few hours of rest, they will be even better because the flavors blend better.
+You can prepare them the day before and store them in the refrigerator: in fact, after a few hours of rest they will be even better because the flavors blend more effectively.

 Author image